-The object class depends on the provided arguments.
-If the first three arguments are provided, then an otuTree object should be returned, containing both an OTU-only tree and its associated otu_table-class abundance table.
+The list and group file formats are extremely inefficient for large datasets, and they are not recommended.
+The mothur software provides tools for converting to other file formats, such as a so-called "shared" file.
+You should provide a shared file, or group/list files, but not both at the same time.
 If only a list and group file are provided, then an otu_table object is returned.
-Similarly, if only a list and tree file are provided, then only a tree is returned ("phylo" class).
+Similarly, if only a list and tree file are provided, then only a tree is returned (phylo-class).